IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 *Direct message the dropbox link or google drive folder link to deangela on slack.*

-If you want to create a dropbox account and have not already done so, let me know.
+If you want to create a dropbox account and do not already have one, let me know.
 Both you and I can get additional free space if I invite you.

 Each student will provide their own **dropbox link**.
 A dropbox link is actually different than sharing an actual *dropbox folder*.
 Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)

 Create a dropbox link (NOT folder, see above) or google drive folder that contains the following:

-Folders:
+Folders (if you have additional drafts beyond these listed include those as well):
 * 01 Logo–1st draft
 * 02 Logo–2nd draft
 * 03 Logo–Final
 * 04 Interface–Wireframes
-* 05 Interface–High Fidelity Prototypes
+* 05 Interface–Visual Design
-* 06 Interface–Final
+* 06 Interface–High Fidelity Prototype
 * 07 Physical Application–1st draft
 * 08 Physical Application–2nd draft
 * 09 Physical Application–Final